 It’s not often that you hear a complementary therapist admit that most patients get halfway through their first appointment and wonder if they’ve wasted their money.
-But that’s exactly how many feel during a session of Bowen Technique, a light manipulation of muscles and soft tissue that feels almost pointlessly gentle.
+But that’s exactly how many feel during a session of Bowen Technique, sometimes known as Bowen Therapy, a light manipulation of muscles and soft tissue that feels almost pointlessly gentle.

 ‘People say, “Er, is that it?”
 Or I can see they’re thinking, “What an idiot!
 I am never coming back”,’ says Julian Baker, who brought the therapy to the UK from Australia in the Nineties.
 There are now a thousand practitioners in Britain, and it has a diverse fan base, including celebrities such as Elle Macpherson, footballer Dwight Yorke and even the Chancellor’s wife Frances Osborne.